centria/basic-coding/docs/part1/part1-1.md

 ## Code style

 Even though there is no style restraint from computer or the language we have chosen, there is great advantage in keeping the code neat and easy to read.
-For every language, there are widely spread [coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).
+For every language, there are widely spread [**coding conventions (here)**](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).
 Indentation and variable naming conventions are the most useful ones to keep in mind.

 We could write our program as